Lifetime elision

 - tip: if you're the one writing the Rust code, avoid using these to reduce the cognitive burden of having to remember this extra set of rules!

-This is a special form of implicit elision: dyn Traits
+This is a special form of implicit elision: dyn Traits1.
+Indeed, behind a dyn necessarily lurks a "lifetime"/region: that of owned-usability.

 dyn Traits // + 'usability?